0nhc/sam-3d-objects/README.md

 # SAM 3D On MSR Server
-This is my implementation of SAM 3D on MSR Server based on Flask.
+This is my implementation of SAM 3D on the MSR Server based on Flask.

 ## Installation
-Follow the [setup](doc/setup.md) steps before running the following.
+Follow the [setup](doc/setup.md) steps to install SAM 3D on the MSR server.

 ## Quick Start
 ```sh